 I’ve been tracking my expenses for years.
 It’s the first thing you do if you’re establishing a budget (in any circumstances, not just travel), and the only way to analyze how you’re spending so you can make adjustments if necessary.

 And while tracking expenses may seem like a drag, it doesn’t have to be.
-Enter: Trail Wallet.
+Enter: TravelSpend.

-It’s quick, intuitive, pretty(!), and has easily customizable categories so you can organize and record your expenses in a way that makes sense to you.
-All expenses are automatically converted to your home currency and displayed alongside the local currency, and you can easily switch between currencies to record expenses incurred at home.
+TravelSpend is available on iOS and Android.
+It’s quick, intuitive, and has easily customizable categories so you can organize and record your expenses in a way that makes sense to you.
+You can add expenses on the go (online or offline) and foreign currencies are automatically converted to your home currency.
+You can compare your actual spending with your travel budget as you go so you can stay on track.

 How to Conduct a Semi-Annual Financial Review